DavidBuck/davidbuck/README.md

 ## Hi there 👋

-I'm David a freelance developer.
+I'm David and i'm a freelance developer.

 I'm interested in projects involving real-world IoT and machine learning applications.